-A relatively large and beautiful natural sugilite sphere boasting a fascinating blend of colour which in the most part includes hues of pink and purple.
-This rare mineral is found almost exclusively in the Kalahari Manganese Field in the Northern Cape province of South Africa.
-It has become increasingly scarce in recent years and there is currently huge demand from the Chinese market which has pushed already high prices up even further.
+Relatively large and and certainly beautiful, polished sugilite sphere boasting a fascinating blend of colour which in the most part includes hues of pink and purple.
+This rare natural mineral is found almost exclusively in Kalahari Manganese Field, Northern Cape South Africa.
+It has become increasingly scarce in recent years and there's currently huge demand from Russian and Chinese collectors which has pushed the price of this already expensive stone even higher.

 Sugilite is a manganese rich mineral that was named after the Japanese professor of petrology who initially discovered it during the 1940's.
-His name was Professor Ken-ichi Sugi and the G in his name is pronounced with a hard G as in the word "gold" therefore "suglite" should be said in the same way.
-It is however a mineral whose name is almost always mis-pronounced and said with a soft g as in the word "giraffe".
-Admittedly it's definitely more natural in the English language to use a soft g instead and even those who are fully aware of the correct pronunciation including ourselves, continue to say it incorrectly.
+His name was Professor Ken-ichi Sugi and the G in his name is hard hence is pronounced in the same way as the g in "gold".
+The reason for mentioning this is because the g in sugilite is pronounced in exactly the same way but it's frequently mispronounced and the g is said with a soft g as in the word "gel".
+Admittedly it is more natural in the English language to pronounce sugilite with a soft g and it takes some getting used to in order to say the name correctly.

 Weight (grams): 420

 Size (cms): 6.6 (in diameter)